 How (and When) to Find the Best Car Rental Deals in 2020

-Be Aware Of Hidden Fees
+Be Aware of Hidden Fees

 If you don’t book directly through the rental car company website, you might not be quoted a price that includes standard fees, such as the added driver fee or minor driver fee.
 Make sure you know what those costs are and keep them in mind when comparing quotes so that you’re looking at apples to apples, not oranges.
 Before you sign for the car, be sure to read the entire rental contract and look out for hidden fees related to prepaid fuel or toll transponders.

-Back Away From The Airport
+Back Away From the Airport

 We can almost guarantee that a rental car location close to the airport will have the highest prices in town.
 It might seem convenient to book a rental car you can pick up at the airport, but you’ll often save money by looking at a location closer to your hotel or where you will be staying, even if you have to take a taxi into the suburbs to get there.
 In some cases, rental companies will pass along the fees that airports charge them, sometimes called airport concession fees, concession recovery fees, or facility charges on your bill.